drewLo/drewlo.github.io/README.md

 After getting a bachelor's, I spent a few years in customer service and creative freelancing.
 Discovered [Processing][processing], which spurred me to take programming classes; got a chance to explore different fascinating domains like DSP, computer graphics and machine learning.
 Found myself very drawn to web application development, because this field is full of high-impact potential to solve many practical problems.
-Recent subjects: typescript + react + redux
-Upcoming subjects: express.js + mongodb + graphql
+Recent subjects include typescript + react + redux; with upcoming subjects including express.js + mongodb + graphql.

 ## Credits